wizardoflogic/School/README.md

 # School
-Code from some classes that I took from Georgia Tech
+Homework from my college years at Georgia Tech